 Everyone has a bit of Trickster in him; that's why it is the oldest archetype known.
-If it is true that the late Osama bin Laden was behind the attacks on the WTC and the Pentagon, why did he do it?
+If it is true that Osama bin Laden (who I now believe is quished bones under several hundred tons of mountain rock) was behind the attacks on the WTC and the Pentagon, why did he do it?

 Let's look at some basic Trickster tactics from Sun Tzu's The Art of War.
 Do you think bin Laden read the book?
 I do.
-Did Dubya or the Kenyan read it?
+Has Dubya read it?
 I doubt it.

 How about, "All warfare is based on deception."
 Then we have, "Hold out baits to lure the enemy," like flying airplanes into skyscrapers.
 Another is to make him fight on many fronts, like Afghanistan and Iraq.
 Still another is to make it a long war to impoverish the enemy's citizens.